 - The Mesopotamian woman’s role was strictly defined.
 Most girls were trained from childhood for the traditional roles of wife, mother, and housekeeper.
 They learned how to grind grain, how to cook and make beverages, especially beer, and how to spin and weave cloth for clothing.
 At around twelve years of age, a young girl was considered ready for marriage.

 - During the earliest years of recorded history, the Ancient Mesopotamians were experimenting with ways to count, measure, and solve mathematical problems.
 They were the first to give a number a place value and to recognize the concept of zero.
 The ancient Mesopotamians did not use money, so they developed a system of weights to buy and sell things.
 They used barley as a measure.
 Other standard units of weight were the shekel, the mina, and the talent or load.
 Eventually, silver replaced barley as the medium of exchange.

-Mesopotamia is a name for the area of the Tigris–Euphrates river system, corresponding to modern-day Iraq, Kuwait, the northeastern section of Syria and to a much lesser extent southeastern Turkey and smaller parts of southwestern Iran.
-For more information and facts about the Ancient Mesopotamia, see the fact file below.
+This is a fantastic bundle which includes everything you need to know about Ancient Mesopotamia across 19 in-depth pages.
+These are ready-to-use Ancient Mesopotamia worksheets that are perfect for teaching students about the Mesopotamia which is a name for the area of the Tigris–Euphrates river system, corresponding to modern-day Iraq, Kuwait, the northeastern section of Syria, and to a much lesser extent southeastern Turkey and smaller parts of southwestern Iran.